The Great American Bash (2006): Aftermath

-Following The Great American Bash, a rematch between King Booker and Rey Mysterio for the World Heavyweight Championship took place.
+Following The Great American Bash, a rematch between King Booker and Rey Mysterio for the World Championship—which went back to being called the World Heavyweight Championship—took place.
 The match saw King Booker retain the World Heavyweight Championship, after interference from Chavo Guerrero.
 On the August 4 episode of SmackDown!, in a scheduled match, Batista defeated Mr. Kennedy.
 SmackDown! commentator Michael Cole congratulated Batista on his win.
 Batista informed Cole to save his congratulations until after he won back the World Heavyweight Championship.
 The following week, Batista thanked King Booker for holding onto "his" World Heavyweight Championship and told him he would be needing it back at SummerSlam.
 At SummerSlam, Batista defeated King Booker by disqualification after Queen Sharmell interfered.

 Chavo Guerrero, who began a storyline with Rey Mysterio following the event.

 Following Chavo Guerrero's interference in Rey Mysterio's World Heavyweight Championship match with King Booker, Guerrero and Mysterio began a storyline with one another, which would last for three months.
 The following week, Guerrero explained why he attacked Mysterio at The Great American Bash.
 He claimed Mysterio was a leech living of the Guerrero family name, and that he was using that to elevate his career.

 Rey Mysterio betrayed me.
 Rey Mysterio is a thief.
 Let me tell you what he stole.
 He tried to steal the spotlight, my spotlight.
 He did everything he could to tie himself to Eddie Guerrero because Rey couldn't stand on his own two feet.
 I saved you from losing your title over and over.
 He used the Guerrero name...
 I'm the Guerrero, Rey—not you.
 Rey, you didn't just steal Eddie from me, you didn't just steal him from the Guerrero family, you stole the memory of Eddie from each and every one of those people out there.
 You're nothing but a leech living off the blood of the Guerrero name.